 Colors

 Maybe you don’t want to be the old lady in the purple sweatsuit, but that doesn’t mean you have to stick to neutrals.
-Fashion colors change yearly, and there’s no reason not to join a season’s trend if you find it appealing.
+Fashion colors change yearly; there’s no reason not to join a season’s trend if you find it appealing.

 If you have a darker skin tone, almost any color will look good on you.
 If you have lighter skin that clashes with a color you like, wear it farther from your face with something more neutral in between.

-You can choose a colorful dress or skirt, or you can accessorize in color.
-A conservative outfit wakes up when a bright scarf, belt or handbag is added.
+You can choose a colorful dress or skirt or accessorize in color.
+A conservative outfit wakes up when a bright scarf, belt, or handbag is added.

 Jewelry